Tango Dance Shoes

 Short answer, no. Regular street heels/shoes will not work for tango.

 Long answer: street shoes are built for walking, the center of balance of the shoe is toward the back of the foot where dance shoes shift the center of balance to the center or front.
-Street shoes also often have grippy soles, which you want for walking down the sidewalk, but they make pivoting not only difficult, but painful as it puts pressure on your joints.
+Street shoes often have grippy soles, which you want for walking down the sidewalk, but they make pivoting difficult, and painful as it puts pressure on your joints.
 You also don’t want to bring the dirt and grime on your street shoes onto the dance floor as it can ruin suede bottom dance shoes.

 Leader Shoes